 Then in 1931 sleepy Browns Island burst into the headlines.
 The reason: a controversial drainage scheme that would have seen the sewage of virtually the whole city pumped out to the island and after rudimentary treatment, discharged into the Hauraki Gulf.

-Mr, then Sir, Dove Myer Robinson, ‘Robbie’, famously then went on to become six-times mayor of Auckland and the founding chairman of the Auckland Regional Authority.
+Mr, then Sir, Dove Myer Robinson, ‘Robbie’, famously then went on to become six-times mayor of Auckland and the founding chairman of the Auckland Regional Authority (ARA) which later became the ARC.
 He is still revered as one of Auckland’s greatest civic leaders.

-In 1955 his friend Sir Ernest Davis, a former mayor of Auckland himself, purchased and gifted Browns Island to – as the certificate-of-title states – ‘the Mayor, councillors and people of Auckland’.
+In 1955 his friend Sir Ernest Davis, the brewery magnate and a former mayor of Auckland himself, purchased and gifted Browns Island to – as the certificate-of-title states – ‘the Mayor, councillors and people of Auckland’.

 In November I inspected the island with council regional parks and biosecurity officers.
 The damage done was significant, thousands of native skinks burnt and thousands of dollars worth of fencing destroyed, but the evidence of decades of neglect and minimal management was even more dispiriting.

 Thankfully the memorial cairn to Sir Ernest and Lady Davis’ great gift (and to Robbie’s great victory) still stands on the northern shore, though forlorn and neglected, their great generosity forgotten and the vision unfulfilled.
-But it appears the fire provided a sharp lesson for Council officers and so did some good after all.
-Auckland Council will now assume direct management of the island on 2 February.
-A group of volunteers is being formed to assist in the restoration work.
-Hopefully the decades of neglect of this marvelous gift are over.
-Browns Island – Motukorea – must become Auckland’s next regional park.
+But it appears the fire provided a sharp lesson for council officers and so did some good after all.
+Auckland Council will now assume direct management of the island on 2 February, hopefully the Whakanewha rangers will be involved.
+A group of volunteers is also being formed to assist in the restoration work.
+The decades of neglect of this marvelous gift are over.
+Browns Island – Motukorea –Browns Island – is to become Auckland’s lastest regional park – our first island regional park.